Group of Diffusion-Microstructure-Properties

 Recently, we solved the unsolved by developing new experimental methods in multicomponent diffusion, which remove the stringent mathematical and experimental obstacles based on the Onsager formalism after nine decades.
 These are being used in complex multicomponent materials (including high entropy alloys), Nickel and Cobalt-based superalloys, high temperature coatings in jet engines and power sectors.
 We are also developing the methods of high throughput combinatorial screening for the discovery of new materials with superior physical and mechanical properties.

 News and updates

 - N. Esakkiraja won the best oral presentation, Ujjval Bansal and Muni Kumar won the best and runner up prizes for their SEM micrographs at 31st Students symposium, 2018.

 - Varun A. Baheti published an article showing equivalence of two well established methods settling the discussion of last six decades.
 (Link to the article).

-- Varun A. Baheti receives the James Clerk Maxwell prize for his publication in Philosophical Magazine, 2017.
+- Varun A. Baheti received the James Clerk Maxwell prize for his publication in Philosophical Magazine, 2017.
 (Link to the article).

 - N. Esakkiraja published an article proposing a pseudo ternary method in extension to the previously developed pseudo binary method in our group.
-These methods make the impossible possible in multicomponent systems after nine decades.
 (Link or arXiv link to the article).

-- Aloke Paul receives the Shanti Swarup Bhatnagar Prize, Government of India, 2017.
+- Aloke Paul received the Shanti Swarup Bhatnagar Prize in Engineering Sciences category, 2017, the highest award conferred by the Government of India.
 Listed in Asian Scientist 100, 2018 Edition in Materials Science Category.